CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 A "key word" is an identifier for a card which makes it affectable by _or_ usable with other cards as the cards' text dictate.
 For example, in _METW_, key words include: Orc, spell, environment, Dragon, Undead, Wolves, etc.

-_Middle-earth: The Dragons_ introduces several "key words" to the Middle-earth collectible card game: Drake, light enchantment, dark enchantment, ritual, riddling attempt, riddling roll, offering attempt, flattery attempt, capture, and helmet.
+_Middle-earth: The Dragons_ introduces several "key words" to the Middle-earth collectible card game: Drake, light enchantment, dark enchantment, ritual, riddling attempt, riddling roll, offering attempt, flattery attempt, capture,[^capture] and helmet.
 There are no special rules for these key words; except that a character may only use the effects of one helmet at a time.
 Note that the key words, Dragon and Drake, are mechanically independent.
 Some of the key words are not affected by any currently existing cards (e.g., offering attempt and capture), but they will be with the release of future expansions.

 A "bearer" of a specific card refers to the character that bears or controls that card.